List of Major League Baseball tie-breakers: History

 In 2018, two tiebreakers were played to conclude the season for the first time in MLB history.
 The NL West was decided between the Los Angeles Dodgers and the Colorado Rockies, while the NL Central was decided between the Milwaukee Brewers and the Chicago Cubs.
 The Dodgers and Brewers, the winners of these games, advanced to the NLDS, while the losers played each other in the Wild Card game.

 Despite one team playing on their home field, tie-breakers have not favored the home team statistically, with the home team having gone 11–11 since the first tie-breaker game was played.

 Starting with the 2022 season, as part of the new Collective Bargaining Agreement to end the 2021–22 Major League Baseball lockout, MLB added a third wild card team in each league, expanding the playoffs to 12 teams, and abolishing the tiebreaker game format.
 Ties will only be broken with a set of statistical procedures.

-During the 2024 season, Hurricane Helene postponed two games from a late September Braves/Mets series.
-With no other common off-days, these games were rescheduled for Monday, September 30, one day after the regular season was scheduled to end.
-Major League Baseball announced the games would not be played if the games did not have playoff implications.
-However, these games did have playoff implications, resulting in this doubleheader becoming a pseudo-tiebreaker.
-If either the Mets or the Braves won both games, that team would advance to the Wild Card Series along with the Diamondbacks.
-If the games were split, both the Braves and the Mets would make the playoffs.
-The Mets and Braves split the games, resulting in both teams advancing to the playoffs.